winston86zhu/haas-ewmba/leading_people_final.md

 2. By using persuasion
 * Persuasion leads to more voluntary cooperation and long-term commitment.
+* Informal power: Power that comes from your personal qualities.
+  * e.g. Charisma, expertise, and reputation.

 > Leaders combine power with effective persuasion -> increase influence without resorting to coercion.